it-vecherka/jnoid/jnoid.coffee.md

       describe: -> "<error> #{@error}"
       inspect: -> "Event.Error<#{@error}>"

-`End` is a special case for the stream end.
-We could define it as a singleton, but let's be simple for a while for the stream end.
+`End` is a special case for the signal end.
+We could define it as a singleton, but let's be simple for a while for the signal end.

     class End extends Event
       constructor: ->